-Cinema" also lost their general education designation.
+102. At FSU, courses like "Women in Literature" and "Third World Cinema" lost their general education course designation and/or their Ethics requirement.
 Although FSU reviewed and submitted these courses to be approved for general education designation, the BOG determined that the courses violated S.B.
 266, even though it is not clear by their names or descriptions that these courses actually violate the law.
-In one case, a class designed by Plaintiff Goodman, "Perspectives on the Short Story," a 3000-level class, was denied general education status; it was, however, later allowed to remain a general education course after FSU changed it to a 2000-level class; removed the term "Perspective" from the title, changing the name of the course to "Introduction to the Short Story"; and updated its course description to provide that the course included selections from the "Western Canon."
+In one case, a class, "Perspectives on the Short Story," a 3000-level class, was denied general education status; it was, however, later allowed to remain a general education course after FSU changed it to a 2000-level class; removed the term "perspective" from the title, changing the name of the course to "Introduction to the Short Story"; and updated its course description to provide that the course included selections from the "Western Canon."
 These changes were deemed sufficient, even though the content of the course did not change-demonstrating that compliance with S.B.
 266 is merely form over substance in some cases and not in furtherance of any legitimate state interest.
-To the extent that these changes are meant to substantively alter the course content, professors are given little to no guidance on how to comply with the Laws such that the course can retain its general education status.
-For example, when Plaintiff Goodman asked her Department Chair how she or another instructor could determine what constitutes the "Western Canon," she was told that the university had not been given, and would not provide, guidance on how to comply with this requirement.
-Moreover, because of S.B.
-266, introductory courses at FSU that would otherwise fall squarely within the categories enumerated by the Legislature as general education are being removed, such as "Introduction to Shakespeare" and "Criminology."